 - Pay off debt

 If you find ways to consistently increase your cash flow, simply update your monthly savings goal and budget to reflect that new number.

-5. Open a separate savings account to save your house down payment
+5. Open a separate savings account to save for your house down payment

 Once you have your monthly savings goal and have created a line item in your budget, it’s time to start stashing your cash!